Data Studies and Knowledge Processing

 Strand leader: Sabina Leonelli

-This research theme is concerned with the functioning and implications of research processes and practices within the biological and biomedical sciences.
-Of particular interest are the ways data, models, hardware, and software are used and circulated, the division of labour and credit systems in science, the changing role and modes of publishing, and the ways in which knowledge processing and related environments are managed, evaluated, and compared across geographical and disciplinary locations.
+This research theme is concerned with the functioning and implications of research processes within and beyond the life sciences, both in contemporary practices and in history, and across a wide range of locations.
+Of particular interest are the ways data, models, hardware, and software are used and circulated, the division of labour and credit systems in science, the nature and practice of co-production and citizen science, the changing role and modes of publishing, and the ways in which knowledge processing and related environments are managed, evaluated, and compared across geographical and disciplinary locations.